joshualagat/shara/README.md

 # Future Development
-I might add a GUI or something because Shahara is too inept to use 2 simple commands.
+> I might add a GUI or something because Shahara is too inept to use 2 simple commands.
+> Add logo to .exe application
+> Fix walk and movement bodge
+> Add betterGUI
+> Drink less coffee